Thank you, frontline healthcare workers!

 - Make payments on an income-driven repayment plan (PAYE, REPAYE, IBR)

 Once you reach 120 qualifying payments under the above criteria, you can apply for PSLF.
 If you qualify, your remaining student loan balance is forgiven, tax-free.
+In the meantime, we recommend completing employment certification form for the PSLF program.

 Check out our Top 40 PSLF tips to optimize PSLF and make it even better.